 **This post may contain affiliate links.
 If you click and make a purchase, I may receive a small commission (at no additional cost to you).
 Read my affiliate disclosure for more info.**

-How to soothe eczema in children with a natural remedy that’s safe and non toxic for your favorite little humans!
+How to soothe eczema in children with natural products that are safe and non toxic for your favorite little humans!

-What if there was a simple way to give your child relief?
+But what if there was a simple way to give your child relief?
 What if there were two simple products – just a soap and a lotion – that could help?
-Would you try them?

 “Mommy, why did God give me eczema?”